JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Summary and Conclusions

 The origin of the subluminous SN\,2022xkq remains uncertain.
-Additional modeling---including sub-\mch\ double detonation scenarios---should be explored to understand its narrow, single-component Ni lines and the implications for the 1991bg-like subclass.
+Additional modeling---including sub-\mch\ double-detonation scenarios---should be explored to understand its narrow, single-component Ni lines and the implications for the SN\,1991bg-like subclass.

 This analysis demonstrates that detailed mapping of stable Ni emission is possible only with the medium-resolution modes of \textit{JWST}/MIRI (\autoref{sec:resolution_comp}).
 Ni lines in the optical and NIR are too blended, while low-resolution \textit{JWST} modes, though efficient for large samples, wash out diagnostic structure.
 MRS observations are essential for detailed case studies of the nearest SN\,Ia.
 Expanding this sample will provide critical tests of explosion models and progenitor masses in shaping SN\,Ia diversity.